aws-amplify/docs/ios/start.md

 # Getting Started

-Build an app using the Amplify Framework which contains:
+Build an iOS app using the Amplify Framework which contains:

 - CLI toolchain for creating and managing your serverless backend
 - JavaScript, iOS, and Android libraries to access your resources using a category based programming model